nodejs/TSC/TSC-Charter.md

 A TSC voting member is automatically converted to a TSC regular member if they do not participate in three consecutive TSC votes.
+Regular membership is expected to be a temporary status, with the expectation that the regular member will return to be active and be converted to voting members after a period of time.
+A TSC regular member can be asked to become emeritus in the event that they are not able to participate in TSC activities for an extended period of time.
+An emeritus member can ask to be reactivated as a regular member by a standard TSC motion, otherwise, they will need to be re-elected as a voting member.

 ## Section 4.
 Responsibilities of the TSC